jibingl/CCNA-CCNP/SSO.md

 # SSO, NSF, GR and NSR
-- SSO - Stateful Switchover
+- SSO - Stateful Switchover, maintians interfaces and L2 protocol states.
-- NSF - Non-stop Farwarding
+- NSF - Non-stop Farwarding, checkpoints FIB from active to standby RP to maintain local L3 package forwarding.
-- GR - Graceful Restart
+- GR - Graceful Restart, allows neigbours to continue forwarding traffic to the device under an RP failover.
-- NSR - Non-stop Routing
+- NSR - Non-stop Routing, maintains neighbors adjacencies during RP failover.

 All above technologies are used to keep the Data Plane working during a failure of the Control Plane.